 and lived at 2116 South 16th Avenue in Maywood,

 Illinois.
-He attended Roosevelt Grade School
+He attended Roosevelt Grade School,

-in Broadview and Proviso Township High School.
+in Broadview, and Proviso Township High School,

-Proviso.
+1938.
 After high school, he worked as a

 shipping clerk for the Jefferson Electric Company.

-In 1937, Roger joined the Illinois National Guard's 33rd Tank Company from Maywood with his best friend, Warren Hildebrand.
+In 1937, Roger joined the Illinois National Guard's 33rd Tank Company from Maywood with his best friend, Warren Hildebrandt.
 To do this, he had to get his parents to sign a consent form since he was only sixteen years old.
-On April 8, 1940, he was honorably discharged, but he reenlisted a month later in May of 1940.
+On April 8, 1940, he was honorably discharged, but he reenlisted a month later in May 1940.

-After greasing their weapons with cosmoline, from Camp Polk, at 8:30 A.M. on October 20, the battalion traveled west over four different train routes.
-Arriving in San Francisco, the soldiers were ferried to Ft.
+After greasing their weapons with cosmoline, from Camp Polk, at 8:30 A.M. on October 20, the battalion traveled west over four different train routes to Ft.
+Mason in San Francisco, California.
+Arriving there, the soldiers were ferried to Ft.
 McDowell on Angel Island by the U.S.A.T.
 General Frank M. Coxe.
 On the island, the soldiers were given physicals and inoculated for tropical diseases by the battalion's medical detachment.
 Those men with minor health issues were held on the island and scheduled to rejoin the battalion at a later date, while other men were simply replaced.

-At the fort, the tankers were met by General Edward King.
-King welcomed them and made sure that they had what they needed.
+At the fort, the tankers were met by General Edward King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to love in tents.
 The fact was he had not learned of their arrival until days before they arrived.
 King remained with the battalion until they had eaten their Thanksgiving Dinner, afterwards he had his own dinner.

-Roger took part in the first tank action of World War II involving American tanks.
-During the withdrawal into the Bataan Peninsula, Roger demonstrated his personal courage.
+It was at this time that Roger demonstrated his personal courage.
 He was standing on a dyke along the south bank of the Agno River with his tank behind him.
 As he stood there, he noticed men coming across the river in the distance.
 At first, he dismissed these men as Filipino soldiers and began walking back to the tank.
 Suddenly, he stopped and turned.
 He realized that the last Filipino troops had already crossed the river.